How to Plan a Vietnamese-American Wedding: Making it Authentically Yours

 Áo Dài

-The elegant traditional Vietnamese dress, often worn in red or pink for luck and prosperity.
-Many brides wear áo dài for the tea ceremony or reception, paired with a traditional headdress (khăn đóng).
-The groom typically wears a matching áo dài or áo gấm.
+The elegant traditional Vietnamese dress, often worn in red for luck and prosperity.
+Many brides wear áo dài for the tea ceremony or reception, paired with a traditional headdress.
+The groom typically wears a matching áo dài as well.
+For advice on buying a Vietnamese wedding dress, see our complete guide.

 Vietnamese Banquet